markterweele/windows-itpro-docs/windows/configuration/assigned-access/quickstart-restricted-user-experience.md

 ---
-title: "Quickstart: configure a restricted user experience with Assigned Access"
+title: "Quickstart: Configure a Restricted User Experience With Assigned Access"
 description: Learn how to configure a restricted user experience with Assigned Access using the Assigned Access configuration service provider (CSP), Microsoft Intune, PowerShell, or group policy (GPO). ms.topic: quickstart ms.date: 02/27/2025